 Whoever said “Getting there is half the fun” never flew cross-country with a needy newborn, a boisterous toddler or a moody tween.
 Not to mention a purse full of wrinkled airline tickets and coloring books, snacks for every member of the family and a caravan of luggage.

-At best, airplane travel with children can be educational and exciting.
+At best, flying with children can be educational and exciting.
 At worst, it’s an all-out nightmare.
 Here’s how to plan for a memorable (in a good way) trip that starts before you land.

 Baby/toddler years 0-4: Plane Plan

-Air travel with tots in tow takes planning, patience and more planning.
-Celebrity travel expert and mom Amy Graff recommends using a packing list (you can find one here).
+Flying with a baby or toddler in tow takes planning, patience and more planning.
+Celebrity travel expert and mom Amy Graff recommends using a packing list.

 “You might not find the right kind of diapers or that exact baby food your little one loves at your destination.
 This is the time when you don’t want to forget anything.”